 The debrief form is to let us know if you have encountered any problems with the boat or broken anything during the trip.
 This enables us to rectify problems for the next charter.

-In addition to filling in forms, we also require you to bag dirty laundry and leave in the cockpit, empty all cupboards and fridges of food and throw away.
-Return snorkel gear and any lifejackets borrowed from reception and ensure that the boat is handed back to us in a clean and tidy state.
+In addition to filling in forms we also require you to bag dirty laundry and leave in the cockpit, empty all cupboards and fridges of food and throw away, return snorkel gear and any lifejackets borrowed from reception and ensure that the boat is handed back to Sunsail in a clean and tidy state.
 We reserve the right to charge you for boats left less than shipshape.

 back to top